yahoo/graphkit/docs/source/getting_started.rst

-As a user of this library, you will take action in two common ways: defining your own data processing operations and creating a network of computation that ties together various operations into a computational graph.
+As a user of this library, you will take action in two common ways: defining your own data processing operations and creating a network of computation that ties together various operations into a computation graph.

 The two main classes in this library to study are  ``Network`` and ``Operation``.